waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.
 - **Off-Screen State Changes:** An object's state will not update in the map data until it is visible on-screen.
 - **Boulder Pushing:** A boulder can be pushed from an adjacent tile by facing it and pressing the corresponding direction.
-Pushing a boulder always moves the player into the boulder's vacated space, regardless of the angle of the push.
+Pushing a boulder usually moves the player into the boulder's vacated space.
+However, the game may prevent this movement under certain conditions (e.g., if the new position would be highly restrictive).
 Boulders cannot be pushed into `impassable` tiles.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.